ubccr/xdmod/docs/data-analytics-framework.md

 expiration_interval = "6 months"
 ```

-### Raw Data Limit
+### Raw Data Request Limit

 API requests for raw data are limited to a maximum number of rows per request.
 This is configured by the `rest_raw_row_limit` setting in the `datawarehouse` section.
+Note that the `xdmod-data` API is configured to make multiple requests until all rows are obtained, so this limit is transparent to the end user.

 ```ini
 [datawarehouse]